dcsoft-yyf/JIEJIE.NET/README.md

   An open source tool to encrypt .NET assembly file, against crack, protect your software copyright.

 ## Background
-Many .net developers are worry about their software has been cracked , so they use some tools to obfuscate IL code.such as PreEmptive dotfuscator.But some times ,it is not enought.So I write DC.NET Protector to provide more powerful .net IL code protection and it is open source.
+Many .net developers are worry about their software has been cracked,copyright under infringed, so they use some tools to obfuscate IL code.such as PreEmptive dotfuscator.But some times ,it is not enought.
+<br/>So I write DC.NET Protector can encrypt .NET assembly deeply,help people protect their copyright.and this tool is open source.
 It is a console .NET application, the UI is :
 <br/>
 <img src="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/source/snapshort/snapshort.png"/>